River Arts District

 Is the River Arts District Walkable?

-Before the hurricane, we would have recommended driving between the various areas.
-Today you can easily walk around the section of businesses that are open.
+Prior to the hurricane, we would have recommended driving between the various areas.
+Today you can easily walk around the main section of businesses that are open.

-At a quick glance, All Souls Pizza is at one end of the area and Olde London Road is at the other.
+At a quick glance, All Souls Pizza is at one end of the area and ButterPunk is at the other (~12 minute walk.)
 The bottom of this area are the galleries along Roberts Street.

 About the River Arts District